EmbarkStudios/tame-oauth/README.md

 can be added, but right now that is the only one we need.
 * There are several other oauth crates available that have many more features and are easier to work with, if you don't care about what HTTP clients they use.
-* This crate requires more boilerplate to work with
+* This crate requires more boilerplate to use.

 ## Examples